 Under all alternatives, the National Park Service would employ a natural resource management specialist at Sagamore Hill, as funding permits.
-The specialist would be responsible for overseeing natural resources research as well as inventory and monitoring activities; developing a natural resources management plan; and undertaking efforts to control the growth of invasive species.
+The natural resource management specialist would be responsible for overseeing natural resources research as well as inventory and monitoring activities; developing a natural resources management plan; and undertaking efforts to control the growth of invasive species.